SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Quickstart.md

 # Editing the Shape
 - After creating the shape node, make sure it's selected and the toolbar appears and is in Point Edit mode
   - ![Toolbar Default State](./imgs/Toolbar-PointEdit.png)
-- Click on the screen to begin adding points
+- Hold ALT and Left Click on the viewport to add points
   - If this is a closed shape, the polygon will close after adding the 3rd point
 - You should now have a shape consisting of a few points and lines: